golf1052/base16-generator/CONTRIBUTING.md

 [Base16 Repository](https://chriskempson.github.io/base16/)

 1. Modify `reference-theme/base16-ocean-dark.json` using the colors from Base16 Ocean.
 Make sure to update the comments as necessary.
+    - Typically when adding new colors, be very selective when adding borders.
+    - If you come across a new color that you don't want to include, add it to `reference-theme/base16-ocean-dark.json` and `builder/templates/vscode/templates/default.mustache` but comment it out.
+    - Don't remove deprecated or removed colors, backwards compatibility is important and older version of VSCode could still be using that color.
+You may delete colors that are older than the vscode engine version in `package.json`.
 2. Copy `reference-theme/base16-ocean-dark.json` into the `themes` directory and debug the extension to make sure the changes have the desired effect.
+    - You can also update `workbench.colorCustomizations` in your VSCode settings to check new or updated theme colors.
 3. Repeat 1 and 2 until you are ready to publish your changes.
 4. Modify `builder/templates/vscode/templates/default.mustache` to reflect the changes made in `reference-theme/base16-ocean-dark.json`.
 Follow the template hex variables found [here](https://github.com/chriskempson/base16/blob/master/builder.md#template-variables).
 5. Follow the steps in Generate Themes